How to wash your face: our guide to getting cleansed

 Oh, the humble face wash.
-The most essential step in any skincare routine – we know it!
+The most essential step in any skincare routine.
 But, it’s not all in the products you slather on.
-Here are our tips, tricks, and tweaks to make your cleansing routine that much better, for skin that always feels refreshed, cleansed, and ready for your next skincare steps.
+Maybe you’ve found your favourite cleanser, but how often should you wash your face, and how can you adapt your routine to everyday unpredictability?
+Having some tricks up your sleep for how to cleanse your face can make a real difference.
+Here, we talk through our best tips and steps to cleaning your face like a pro, for skin that always feels refreshed, cleansed, and ready for your next skincare steps.

 How often should you wash your face?